jernelv/SpecAnalysis/README.md

 ### Principal Component Regression (PCR)
 A regression method based on principal component analysis (PCA).
 PCA is an unsupervised data reduction method, where the original data is projected onto a smaller variable subspace with linearly uncorrelated variables.
 These variables are called principal components.
 This program uses the PCA implementation from scikit-learn, which uses the singular value decomposition (SVD).
 This PCA implementation is then combined with linear regression in order to perform PCR.

-Select the "PCR" button in order to perform PCR.
+Select the "PCR" button in order to do PCR.
 You can set one target principal component, or a range of principal components separated by a colon.
 After running the regression model, you can press the "Plot components" button in order to plot the principal components.
 An overview of the PCA weights can also be visualised by selecting the "Plot scatter plot of weights", and you can enter the wanted principal components as the x- and y-axes in this scatter plot.

 ### Partial Least-Squares Regression (PLSR)
 PLSR is one of the most commonly used multivariate analysis methods in spectroscopy.
-PLSR finds the regression model by projecting both the dependent and independent variables to a new space, whereas PCR only regresses the dependent variables.
+PLSR finds the regression model by projecting both the dependent and independent variables to a new space, whereas PCR only regresses only the dependent variables.
 This program uses the PLSR implementation from scikit-learn.

 Select the "PLSR" button in order to perform PLSR.
 You can set one target latent variable, or a range of latent variables separated by a colon.
 After having run the program, you can plot the resulting latent variables by pressing the "Plot latent variables" button.

+### Random Forest Regressor
+Random forest is an ensemble learning method that can be used for several purposes, and is used specifically for regression in this program.
+Random forest regression works by creating multiple decision trees, and combining these for regression analysis.
+This program uses the RandomForestRegressor as implemented in scikit-learn.
+Note that random forest regression typically has a longer runtime than PLSR and PCR.

+Select the "Tree" button in order to perform random forest regression.
+The number of trees created is set with the "n_estimators" variable, and the tree branching depth is set with "Tree depth".
+After the regressor has been run, the feature importance can be viewed by pressing the "Plot feature importance" button.
+This will plot normalised values for the importance of each predictor.

 ### Support Vector Regressor
 Support vector machines are a set of learning methods used for classification, outlier detection, and regression.
 As with the random forest, support vector machines are mainly used for regression in this program.
 This program uses the SupportVectorRegressor (SVR) from scikit-learn.
 Over-fitting can be an issue in SVR if there are few samples and the number of independent variables is large.
-If the prediction errors are high due to over-fitting, try to change the Kernel function or adjust the regularisation term.
+If the prediction errors are high due to over-fitting, try to change the kernel function or adjust the regularisation term.

 Select the "SVR" button in order to model data with support vector regression.
 Four kernel function are available for SVR; linear, polynomial, rbf, and sigmoid.
 The default setting is linear kernel function.
 The box next to "degree" is used to set the degree used for a polynomial kernel function, and is ignored by other kernels. "coef0" is a coefficient used for the polynomial and sigmoid kernel functions. "gamma" is used for all kernels except the linear kernel function, and can be set to either "auto" or "scale".

-### Random Forest Regressor
-Random forest is an ensemble learning method that can be used for several purposes, and is used specifically for regression in this program.
-Random forest regression works by creating multiple decision trees, and combining these for regression analysis.
-This program uses the RandomForestRegressor as implemented in scikit-learn.
-Note that random forest regression typically has a longer runtime than PLSR and PCR.

-Select the "Tree" button in order to perform random forest regression.
-The number of trees created is set with the "n_estimators" variable, and the tree branching depth is set with "Tree depth".
-After the regressor has been run, the feature importance can be viewed by pressing the "Plot feature importance" button.
-This will plot normalised values for the importance of each predictor.

 ### Other Embedded Methods
 Elastic net regularisation is a method for linear regression that combines the penalty variables from lasso and ridge regression (L_1 and L_2, respectively).